ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/rstats?src=hash&amp;ref_src=twsrc%5Etfw">#rstats</a> twitter - who loves helping to make (short) code run as fast as possible?
 Playing w/ foreach, doparallel, data.table but know little</p>&mdash; Emily Robinson (@robinson_es) <a href="https://twitter.com/robinson_es/status/915632978524540928?ref_src=twsrc%5Etfw">October 4, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I had an working, short script that took 30 seconds to run.
+I had a working, short script that took 30 seconds to run.
 But while this may be fine if you only need to run it once, but I needed to run it hundreds of time for simulations.

 ## The Problem

 I work on experimentation at Etsy.
 We assign browsers to experiments based on their browser id (cookie) or device id for apps.
 We analyze our data in two different ways though: visits and browser level.
 Visit level means we break up browsers into chunks of behavior not interrupted by more than 30 minutes of inactivity.
 For more details, see more talk starting at XX time.

+We'd encourage everyone to favor browser metrics over visit metrics.
+One reason is that visits are not independent, as visits can come from the same browser or person.
+This violates the iid assumption of the tests we use, which inflates our false positive rate.
+We'd never actually tested this with our own browsers, however, and this theoretical concept was not always convincing to our partner teams.

+Therefore, I set out to simulate hundreds of null A/B Tests using our own data.
+I would take all the visits who saw a certain page, like search, assign them randomly to A or B, and use a proportion test for the conversion rate (percentage of visits that bought).
+Looking at the p-values of hundreds of these tests, I would see if the percentage with p < .05 was actually around 5% or was inflated.

 ## Lessons Learned

-#### Try to do everything (grouping and counting) you can in SQL
+#### Try to do everything (grouping and counting) you can in SQL and eliminate unnecessary information

 Here was my original code for:
 1. Pulling a table down from SQL that has all the visits that had a search in the past week, including whether they converted or not, and their browser id